Brunohenriquerf/Brunohenriquerf/README.md

-- 👋 Olá, I’m @Brunohenriquerf
+- 👋 Olá, I’m @Brunohenriquerf;
-- 👀 I’m interested in Artificial Intelligence and Data Science
+- 👀 I’m interested in Artificial Intelligence and Data Science;
-- 🌱 I’m currently learning Java and Data Science
+- 🌱 I’m currently learning Java, JavaScript and Data Science;
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Java projects;
-- 📫 You can reach me at brunohenriquerf@hotmail.com
+- 📫 You can reach me at brunohenriquerf@hotmail.com;

 <div align="center">
   <a href="https://github.com/Brunohenriquerf">